How to Calculate Leverage & Margin in Gold Trading

 If the price of Gold is $1200 dollars per ounce, trading 1 lot of XAUUSD equivalent to 100 ounces of Gold means that a gold trader will be trading a lot worth $1,200*100= $120,000 dollars.
 Therefore, 1 XAUUSD lot will be equal to $120,000 dollars - to trade this 1 lot a gold trader with leverage ratio 100:1 only requires to have $1,200 as their margin & then borrow the rest using leverage from their online broker.

-Margin accounts allows traders to control a large amount of currency using little of their own money while borrowing the rest.
-Obtaining this account will enable you to borrow money from your broker to trade Gold lots with; the lots of Gold are worth about $120,000.
+Margin accounts let traders control a large amount of money with only a small amount of their own money, borrowing the rest.
+With this account, you can borrow money from your broker to trade Gold lots: these Gold lots are worth around $120,000.

-The amount of borrowing power your account provides you what's called "leverage", & is generally represented as a ratio - a ratio of 100:1 means that you as a trader can control resources worth 100 times your deposited amount or the balance amount on your account.
+The amount of money your account lets you borrow is called "leverage" and is usually shown as a ratio.
+A ratio of 100:1 means you can control things worth 100 times the money you put in or the amount in your account.

 Advantages of Leverage Option

-As mentioned above, this type of trading account provides you more buying power & the potential for more profits or losses.
-How this works is; a 1% margin allows you to control a trade position size of $2,000,000 with $20,000.
-When you open a transaction with $2,000,000 small market changes in the price of the Gold metal can result in big profits or losses.
+As said before, this type of trading account gives you more buying power and the chance for bigger gains or losses.
+Here's how it works: a 1% margin lets you control a $2,000,000 trade with $20,000.
+When you start a $2,000,000 trade, small price changes in gold can lead to large gains or losses.

-Gold movements are measured using points referred to as pips.
-For illustration, US dollar, is transacted in units down to 2 decimal places, the last decimal point is called a pip.
-The price quote of XAU/USD is seen as $1200.50 dollars - When you're trading 1 lot of $120,000 dollars then each pip is worth $1 profit.
-So if this price moves up 1 pip to $1200.51 you'll make $1 profit. $1 change in the price of XAUUSD is equivalent to 100 pips, if a XAUUSD moves by $3 dollars (300 pips) in one day, you make $300, if this move is against you, then you lose $300.
+Gold changes are measured in points, which are called pips.
+For example, the US dollar is traded in amounts down to two numbers after the dot.
+The last number is a pip.
+You might see XAU/USD priced at $1200.50.
+If you trade 1 lot, or $120,000, each pip is worth $1 of profit.
+So, if the price goes up 1 pip to $1200.51, you make $1.
+A $1 change in the price of XAUUSD is like 100 pips.
+If XAUUSD moves $3 (300 pips) in a day, you make $300.
+But if it goes against you, you lose $300.

 - How Do I Find MetaTrader 4 EUR SEK Chart?